 Another big benefit of a gas grill is the size.
 You can cook a whole chicken or rack of ribs easily and efficiently on most gas grills.
-You can find small gas grills for camping and tailgating, but most backyard gas grills will have a nice big surface that can handle two dozen burger patties or more.
+You can find small grills for camping and tailgating, but most backyard grills will have a nice big surface that can handle two dozen burger patties or more.

 Gas grills can be more expensive than charcoal grills, but you’re paying for convenience.
 Charcoal grills require more setup and monitoring, plus there’s the ash you have to deal with after cooking.
 Gas grills need a tank of fuel, but that’s about it.
-Touch the electric ignition and within a few minutes the gas grill is ready to cook.
+Touch the electric ignition and within a few minutes, the grill is ready to cook.

 Find a gas grill with great grates

 Besides the temperature, grill grates are the most important part of any outdoor cooker.
-Gas grill grates can be stainless steel, cast iron, or enamel-coated.
+Grill grates can be stainless steel, cast iron, or enamel-coated.
 Cast-iron grates are better for searing and maintaining high temperatures, and they add the iconic grill marks better than stainless steel.
 But cast iron can be a pain to maintain and clean.
 Stainless-steel grates will last longer, plus they’re lighter and they’re easier to clean.